qingfengxia/python_wrap/Readme.md

 + [cppimport]()  import wrapping cpp source code as normal python module
 + CMake support for: SWIG, CPPYY, pybind11
-+ python `setup.py`' s `build_ext`
++ python `setup.py` and `build_ext()`

 ### Subjective suggestion

-For a small project with several header files, pybind11 is recommended to write pyhtonic interface in a manageable way.
+For a small project with several header files, pybind11 is recommended to write pythonic interface in a manageable way.

 For a project with tens of headers, writing configuration file to control binder for code generation is recommended which can automatically generate boilerplate wrapping code,  <https://github.com/RosettaCommons/binder>.
 <https://cppbinder.readthedocs.io/en/latest/basics.html>